4.2 Epidemiological surveillance

 Data are usually compiled and analysed at the district level (incidence rate, attack rate and case fatality rate) and then transmitted to the regional level.
 After compilation and analysis at the regional level, the data are transmitted to the national level.

-At each level, the person responsible for surveillance checks the data for completeness and promptness in transmitting them.
-He enters them, verifies that they tally with the transmitted forms, and links them to the laboratory data, if applicable.
+At each level, the person responsible for surveillance checks the data for completeness and their timely transmission.
+They enter them, verify concordance and link them to the laboratory data, if applicable.

 Data analysis

 The analysis (Time - Place - Person) is done at every level, every week, as soon as the epidemic season begins.
-This is a crucial step for identifying and management outbreaks.
+This is a crucial step for identifying and managing outbreaks.

 Displaying the data in the form of tables, graphs (Appendix 6) and maps facilitates the analysis.
-While the software tool makes it easier to organise the data, it is not absolutely necessary at all levels.
-At the clinic level, for example, a simple graph posted on the wall and updated each week will show any uptick in the number of cases and allow case fatality rate monitoring.
+A computer software tool makes it easier to organise the data.
+If not available, e.g. in a dispensary, trends (cases and deaths) can be monitored by posting a simple graph on the wall and updating it weekly.

 Laboratory surveillance

-After the first few samples (confirmation and genotyping), it is not necessary to monitor continually throughout the outbreak.
+After the first few samples (confirmation and genotyping), it is not necessary to monitor continually throughout the outbreak, though it might be useful, as the outbreak is ending, for confirming that measles is still the issue.
 For laboratory surveillance, consult the country’s national recommendations.